 - Increase funding for Pre-K to cover all income-eligible children

-- Provide a full-time school nurse (CNA, LPN, or RN) at every school
+- Provide a full-time school nurse at every school

 - Provide a full-time social worker at every school, increase number of school counselors to national average, and supplement with school psychologist services and on-site counseling.

 - Restore instructional (teacher) assistant positions, providing one for every K-3 classroom

 - Return calendar control back to local school districts and their elected boards of education

 - Provide high speed, reliable internet and devices and software for all students and teachers

 - Expand funding for daily cleaning services for schools and buses